 Tucson / Sells / Southeast / Pinal County

-- Group Counseling through Safety Groups help clients identify coping skills and supports that will enhance their individual recovery efforts.
+- Safety Groups offers group counseling to help adolescents identify and practice coping skills and support systems that will increase individual recovery efforts.

 The Summit Outpatient Program:

 - Utilizes positive reinforcement modeling and role-playing, which guide adolescents to find their own “payoffs” by learning new skills and behaviors creating their own motivation to make a permanent change.

 - Views substance use as a behavior that is intertwined with, and most commonly derived from, problems in the individual’s life.

 - Helps members and families address the problems in their life that are promoters and products of substance use.

 - Provides substance-use services that are trauma-informed and trauma-specific.